 - 0 value is valid and means “root span” (when not ignored)

-- One byte bitmap, as two hex digits
+- One byte bitmap, as one or two hex digits (leading zero may be omitted)

 - Bit 1 (right-most, least significant, bit mask